knative/docs/template-troubleshooting.md

 When writing guidance to help to troubleshoot specific errors, the error must include:

+* **Error Description:** To describe the error very briefly so that users can search for it easily.

 * **Symptom:** To describe the error in a way that helps users to diagnose their issue.
 Include error messages or anything else users might see if they encounter this error.